Thank you for partnering with our office in promoting the career development of your student.

 - Real world experience is one of the best ways to build the student's perception of their fit in various occupations.
 Encourage your student to take opportunities that relate to their interests.
 These experiences can develop their strengths and create more ideas for career options.

-How can I assist Career Services?
+How can I assist Career Development?

 - By occasionally browsing our News and Events page, you can stay current on activities that might be missed by your student.
 These items can be easily cut-and-pasted into an email for a quick 'heads-up' to your student.
 If you have specific industry experience, you might be a valuable source of information.